planetis-m/fuzz-experiments/tasks.md

 - [X] Finish the serialization from buffer to types. (see pages 105,116) (2h) 15/8
 - [X] Easy: missing byteSize overloads.
 15/8
 - [X] Adapt last mutation cache.
 (0.5h) 16/8
+- [X] testOneInput parameter should be immutable, also cut more time.
+(0.5h) 16/8

 TODO
 ====